IslandViewPTA/islandview-pta-site/site/content/news/color-run-prizes-.md

 draft: true

 ---
-We've got some amazing prizes for the Color Run!

-Turn in your collected donations by May 4, 2018 to be eligible.
+Turn in your collected donations by May 4, 2018 to be eligible for these awesome prizes!

 If you raise $25: